 The NLN President's Award reflects the priority the NLN gives to publicly recognizing leadership at a time and place designed to convey its importance to the widest possible audience of colleagues and peers in nursing education.
 Selected by the president of the NLN, past awards have been bestowed upon Polly Bednash, Linda Q. Everett, Afaf I. Meleis, Susan Hassmiller, Courtney H. Lyder, Angela Barron McBride, Donna Shalala, Daniel Inouye, Billye Brown, Amy Berman, Carrie Lenburg, Eleanor Elliot, Patricia Benner, and the Johnson & Johnson Campaign for Nursing’s Future.

 Each year, the NLN Awards Committee seeks nominations from individuals and institutions who contribute to the NLN's mission: promoting excellence in nursing education to build a strong and diverse nursing workforce to advance the health of the nation and the global community.
-The NLN awardees are selected from a competitive field of nominees by the committee, which makes recommendations to the League's Board of Governors.
+The NLN awardees are selected from a competitive field of nominees by the Awards Committee.

 The NLN Awards are presented at the annual NLN Education Summit.
 Awards to be presented are decided annually.

 The NLN Mary Adelaide Nutting Award for Outstanding Teaching or Leadership in Nursing Education

 An American educator, administrator, and author in the field of nursing, Mary Adelaide Nutting is considered the world's first professor of nursing.